How to support

 The story of Local Food Britain

 Founded by Tracy Carroll, the idea of Local Food Britain first began to take shape in 2011.
-We first launched to the public as Local Food Surrey in May 2012 but soon realised that there was an appetite for a local food-finding website beyond Surrey's borders.
-In April 2014, we officially launched Local Food Britain at Bookham Harrison Farms in Rudgwick, with a group of independent food producers from Sussex complementing our existing Surrey members.
-Local Food Britain has since added small businesses in Kent, Hampshire, Dorset and London to its membership list, and continues to grow.
+We first launched to the public as Local Food Surrey in May 2012 but soon realised that there was an appetite for a local food-finding website and support network beyond Surrey's borders.
+In April 2014, Local Food Surrey officially became Local Food Britain with a launch at Bookham Harrison Farms in Rudgwick.
+This featured a select group of independent food producers from Sussex to complement our existing Surrey members.
+Local Food Britain has since added small businesses in Kent, Hampshire, Dorset, Essex and London to its foodie family, and continues to grow.
+You can learn about become a Local Food Britain member here.

 The importance of buying British food